stumpapp/stump/README.md

 ### /crates

+- `codegen`: A small rust app that handles all of the code generation for Stump.
-- `prisma-cli`: A small rust app to run the Prisma CLI.
+- `prisma-cli`: A small wrapper rust app to run the Prisma CLI.

 ### /packages